DSXiangLi/DecryptPrompt/README.md

     - Maybe Only 0.5% Data is Needed: A Preliminary Exploration of Low Training Data Instruction Tuning
     - Textbooks Are All You Need
     - AlpaGasus: Training A Better Alpaca with Fewer Data
+    - InstructionGPT-4: A 200-Instruction Paradigm for Fine-Tuning MiniGPT-4
 - 新对齐/微调方案
    - WizardLM: Empowering Large Language Models to Follow Complex Instructions
    - Becoming self-instruct: introducing early stopping criteria for minimal instruct tuning